After Chris Moltisanti screws the pooch (Cosette), his family/famiglia decide to intervene. Paulie rescues a painting of Pie-O-My

 - Some viewers have noted the callback: Pie-O-My died in a fire in the previous episode, and Paulie steps in to rescue the painting of Pie-O-My from a fire here.

-- Disappointed and angered by Christopher’s drug use, Tony tells him, “I ought to suffocate you, you little prick” – an idea that Tony will carry out years from now.
+- Disappointed and angered by Christopher’s drug use, Tony tells him, “I ought to suffocate you, you little prick” — a line that seems like a portent of things to come.